-How to Sell Advertising Space.
+How to Sell Advertising Space in 2021.
 A Guide for Web Publishers

 Perhaps you started your publishing journey as a blogging enthusiast or developed a website for your company, club, or organization.
 Then, you noticed that your site started to generate considerable traffic and began to wonder how you can monetize it.